Last Updated: December 4, 2024

 United States of America

-💰 Compare Julie Kavner's Net Worth
+1. What Is Julie Kavner's Net Worth And Salary?

 What is Julie Kavner's Net Worth and Salary?

 Julie Kavner is an American actress who has a net worth of $90 million.
-Julie Kavner is most widely recognized for voicing Marge Simpson, on "The Simpsons."
-She also voices Marge's mother and sisters Patty and Selma.
+Julie Kavner is most widely recognized for voicing Marge Simpson on "The Simpsons."
+She also voices Marge's mother and sisters, Patty and Selma.

 Prior to The Simpsons, Kavner won an Emmy for her role as Brenda Morgenstern on the 70s sitcom, "Rhoda."
-Kavner has also appeared in a number of films, including several by writer-director Woody Allen such as "Hannah and Her Sisters," "Radio Days," and "Deconstructing Harry."
+Kavner has also appeared in a number of films, including several by writer-director Woody Allen, such as "Hannah and Her Sisters," "Radio Days," and "Deconstructing Harry."

 She is notoriously private and almost reclusive.
 Kavner rarely makes public appearances and does not allow anyone to photograph her at work.
 She has been living with producer David Davis since 1976.